jdpreston30/PGD-preop-metabolomics/README.md

 **Repository**: https://github.com/jdpreston30/PGD-preop-metabolomics
 **Docker Hub**: https://hub.docker.com/r/jdpreston30/pgd-preop-metabolomics
-**Archived Version**: Zenodo DOI will be assigned upon publication (archived December 10, 2025; see manuscript for DOI).
+**Archived Version**: Zenodo DOI pending (archived December 10, 2025).
 Documentation updates may be made to this repository, but the Zenodo archive contains the static version used for the manuscript.